Artificial Intelligence for Microbiology and Microbiome Research: Artificial Intelligence Techniques

-If we decide to apply or develop deep learning methods to solve our problem, there is a general procedure~\cite{goodfellow2016deep}.
-First, we need to choose the appropriate performance metrics (e.g., Accuracy, Precision, Recall, F1-score, AUROC, AUPRC).
+If we decide to apply or develop deep learning methods to solve our problem, there is a systematic approach~\cite{goodfellow2016deep}.
+First, we need to choose performance metrics tailored to the task and dataset characteristics, such as Silhouette Index, Adjusted Rand Index, or Normalized Mutual Information for clustering; FID or Inception Score for generative models; accuracy, precision, recall, F1-score, AUC-ROC, or AUC-PR for classification; MSE, MAE, RMSE, or R² for regression; and MASE or sMAPE for time series forecasting, ensuring alignment with the problem's objectives and constraints.
 Second, we need to find the default baseline deep learning models based on the data structure.
-For supervised learning tasks that involve fixed-size vector inputs, it is advisable to utilize a feedforward network featuring fully connected layers (e.g., MLP).
-If the input possesses a known topological structure, such as images or graphs, opting for CNN or its variants (e.g., graph convolutional network (GCN)) is recommended.
+For supervised learning tasks that involve fixed-size vector inputs, it is advisable to utilize a feedforward network featuring fully connected layers (e.g., MLP) or transformer-based architectures (e.g., TabTransformer, TabNet, or FT-Transformer).
+If the input possesses a known topological structure, such as images or graphs, opting for CNN or its variants (e.g.,GCN) is recommended.
+CNNs excel in processing Euclidean data, like microbial imaging or spatial microbiome distributions, by leveraging local receptive fields and weight sharing, whereas GCNs are suited for non-Euclidean data, such as microbiome interaction graphs or phylogenetic trees, by aggregating relational information across nodes to model microbial community dynamics or taxonomic dependencies.
 When dealing with inputs or outputs that form sequences, we should consider using RNN and its variant (e.g., LSTM or GRU) or Transformer.
 1D CNN or temporal convolutional network (TCN) might also work.
 Depending on the task, a hybrid deep learning model could also be considered.
 Third, we need to establish a reasonable end-to-end system, which involves choosing the appropriate optimization algorithm (e.g., SGD with momentum, Adam) and incorporating regularization (via early stop, dropout, or batch normalization).
 Finally, we need to measure the performance and determine how to improve it.
 We can either gather more training data or tune hyperparameters (e.g., learning rate, number of hidden units) via grid search or random search.